awslabs/ml-io/doc/python/data_reader.md

 - `num_instances_to_read`: The number of data instances to read.
 The rest of the dataset will be ignored.
 - `shard_index`: The index of the shard to read.
 - `num_shards`: The number of shards the dataset should be split into.
 The reader will only read `1/num_shards` of the dataset.
+- `sample_ratio`: A ratio between zero and one indicating how much of the dataset should be read.
+The dataset will be sampled based on this number.
 - `shuffle_instances`: A boolean value indicating whether to shuffle the data instances while reading from the dataset.
 - `shuffle_window`: The number of data instances to buffer and sample from.
 The selected data instances will be replaced with new data instances read from the dataset.
 A value of zero means perfect shuffling and requires loading the whole dataset into memory first.
 - `shuffle_seed`: The seed that will be used for initializing the sampling distribution.
 If not specified, a random seed will be generated internally.
 - `reshuffle_each_epoch`: A boolean value indicating whether the dataset should be reshuffled after every [`reset()`](#reset) call.
-- `subsample_ratio`: A ratio between zero and one indicating how much of the dataset (after sharding) should be read.
-The dataset will be subsampled based on this number.
-Note that, as the size of a dataset is not always known in advance, the ratio will be used as an approximation for the actual amount of data to read.

 ## CsvParams
 Contains the parameters used by [`CsvReader`](#CsvReader).